rother/germeval2018-hyperparameters/README.md

 ## Task-Specific Head (TSH)

-The TSH was trained on the proovided data from the organizers of GermEval 2018.
+The TSH was trained on the provided data from the organizers of GermEval-2018.

-The model was gradually unfroozen layer by layer with the same hyperparameters.
+The model was gradually unfrozen layer by layer with the same hyperparameters.

 ### Hyperparameters TSH
 | Name        | Value           |